 [Note: Payment systems and procedures will likely vary from charter school to charter school.
 The charter school should select one of the following options and delete the remaining options.]

-A. [OPTION 1: All meal purchases are to be prepaid before meal service begins.
+A. [OPTION 1: All a la carte items or second meal purchases are to be prepaid before meal service begins.
 [Insert description for how families may add money to students’ accounts (e.g., electronic payment options, pay at the school office, etc.).]
-A student who does not have sufficient funds will not be allowed to charge meals or a la carte items until additional money is deposited in the student’s account.]
+A student who does not have sufficient funds will not be allowed to charge a la carte items or a second meal until additional money is deposited in the student’s account.]

 [OPTION 2: Students have use of a meal account.
 When the balance reaches zero, a student may charge no more than $[insert amount] or [insert number of meals] to this account].
-When an account reaches this limit, a student shall not be allowed to charge further meals or a la carte items until the negative account balance is paid.
+When an account reaches this limit, a student shall not be allowed to charge second meals or a la carte items until the negative account balance is paid.
 [Insert description for how families may add money to students’ accounts (e.g., electronic payment options, pay at the school office, etc.).]]

-[OPTION 3: Insert a charter school-specific process for payment of meals.]
+[OPTION 3: Insert a charter school-specific process for payment of a la carte items or second meals.]

-charter school If the charter school receives school lunch aid under Minnesota Statutes section 124D.111, it must make lunch available without charge to all participating students who qualify for free or reduced-price meals regardless of account balance.

-C. A student with an outstanding meal charge debt will be allowed to purchase a meal if the student pays for the meal when it is received.

-D. A student who has been determined to be eligible for free and reduced-price lunch always must be served a reimbursable meal even if the student has an outstanding debt.
+If the charter school participates in the United States Department of Agriculture National School Lunch program and has an Identified Student Percentage below the federal percentage determined for all meals to be reimbursed at the free rate via the Community Eligibility Provision must participate in the free school meals program.

+B. A school that participates in the United States Department of Agriculture National School Lunch program and has an Identified Student Percentage at or above the federal percentage determined for all meals to be reimbursed at the free rate must participate in the federal Community Eligibility Provision in order to participate in the free school meals program.

+C. Each school that participates in the free school meals program must:

+(1) participate in the United States Department of Agriculture School Breakfast Program and the United States Department of Agriculture National School Lunch Program; and

+(2) provide to all students at no cost up to two federally reimbursable meals per school day, with a maximum of one free breakfast and one free lunch.

+charter school

-.
-Once a meal has been placed on a student’s tray or otherwise served to a student, the meal may not be subsequently withdrawn from the student by the cashier or other school official, whether or not the student has an outstanding meals balance.
+D. Once a meal has been placed on a student’s tray or otherwise served to a student, the meal may not be subsequently withdrawn from the student by the cashier or other school official, whether or not the student has an outstanding meals balance.

-.
-When a student has a negative account balance, the student will not be allowed to charge a snack item.
+E. When a student has a negative account balance, the student will not be allowed to charge a snack item.

-.
-If a parent or guardian chooses to send in one payment that is to be divided between sibling accounts, the parent or guardian must specify how the funds are to be distributed to the students’ accounts.
+F. If a parent or guardian chooses to send in one payment that is to be divided between sibling accounts, the parent or guardian must specify how the funds are to be distributed to the students’ accounts.
 Funds may not be transferred between sibling accounts unless written permission is received from the parent or guardian.

 III.
 LOW OR NEGATIVE ACCOUNT BALANCES – NOTIFICATION